Tadahito Mochinaga

 Tadahito "Tad" Mochinaga (持永 只仁, Mochinaga Tadahito) was a pioneer Japanese stop-motion animator.
-Having done many stop motion films/shorts in Japan, he is best known as the animator for Rankin/Bass' "Animagic" productions at his MOM Studio in Tokyo throughout the 1960s.
+Having done many stop motion films in Japan, he is best known as the animator for Rankin/Bass' "Animagic" productions at his MOM Production Studio in Tokyo throughout the 1960s.
 He did this work in association with American director Arthur Rankin, Jr. who wrote and designed the productions before sending them to Japan for animation.

 In 1945, Mochinaga traveled to Xinjing in the Japanese puppet state of Manchukuo set up in occupied China, to work at the Manchukuo Film Association.
 He stayed in China after the war and from 1950, he spent three years in Shanghai working on such films as Thank You, Kitty.
 He is perhaps the only major artist of the era to have worked in both the Chinese and Japanese animation industries.

 Biography

 Mochinaga began his animation career in the middle of WWII Japan.
 During this time, he was the assistant of Seo Mitsuyo on Momotarō's Sea Eagles, an animated propaganda film depicting the bombing of Pearl Harbor.
 Mochinaga was officially in charge of backgrounds and visual effects.
 Most Japanese children at this time were taken on official school trips to watch the film.
 Mochinaga was not particularly happy about this.
 He wrote in his memoirs:"I heard that many youths volunteered for the flying corps and that while they were on duty they died on air raids.
 I wonder whether the film we made influenced their decision to volunteer...
 I thought, in the future I only wished to make a film that would benefit the young, difficult though that might be."Shortly after the release of Momotarō's Sea Eagles, Mochinaga was put in charge of Fuku-Chan's Submarine despite his own protests that he was too inexperienced.
 Due to the fact that much of his staff was drafted to the military and lack of supplies and funds, Fuku-Chan's Submarine was barely finished and released in 1944.

 Exhausted, Mochinaga returned home to find it destroyed in a bombing raid.
 Foreseeing the end of the war and fearing the inevitable American occupation of Japan that might involve purging propagandists as well as food shortages, Mochinaga fled with his pregnant wife to Japan-occupied Manchuria where they both had family.
 There, he got a job at Man-Ei as a graphic artist.
 Less than a month after moving to Manchuria, Japan surrendered.